 You could have called it a cosmic NHL dream-team with astronauts from the world's three great hockey powers assembled in orbit: Chris Hadfield from Canada, Tom Marshburn from USA and Roman Romanenko from Russia.
 As a proud member of "Leafs Nation," Hadfield "dropped" the puck from the International Space Station (ISS).
 You can watch how it all unfolded.

-When Chris Hadfield, Roman Romanenko and Tom Marshburn saw their capsule's airlock swing open for ISS Expedition 34, they joined Russian Flight Engineers Evgeny Tarelkin, Oleg Novitskiy, and National Aeronautics and Space Administration (NASA) commander Kevin Ford (who passed the torch of leadership to Hadfield for Expedition 35) in an adventure borned out of years of training.
+When Chris Hadfield, Roman Romanenko and Tom Marshburn saw their capsule's airlock swing open for ISS Expedition 34, they joined Russian Flight Engineers Evgeny Tarelkin, Oleg Novitskiy, and NASA commander Kevin Ford (who passed the torch of leadership to Hadfield for Expedition 35) in an adventure borned out of years of training.

 During his five-month mission aboard the ISS, Hadfield and the Station crew conducted over 130 science experiments, establishing a NASA record for science conducted on the largest orbiting laboratory in history.

 Here's a personal look at Chris and the two companions who shared a Volkswagen Beetle-sized Soyuz cabin with him on the way to the world's largest spacecraft.